 Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 I had no idea what I was getting into, nor where it would eventually lead.
 Looking back now, almost 40 years later, I know that the dream came true.
 The path getting there was a ride I never expected.
 Back then, I never knew, and still do not know, why I had been drawn to architecture.
 No one in my family was in construction, yet it appeared to be in my blood from a very early age.
 By 1980 and 1981, I was working for an architect that started teaching me structural mechanics and calculations.
 This was a whole new world of inquisition for me.
-At the same time, I also met a man that was an irrigation design engineer, who had an architecture degree from Arizona State University, the place I had always hope to go one day.
+At the same time, I also met a man that was an irrigation design engineer, who had an architecture degree from Arizona State University, the place I had always hoped to go to one day.
 Over the next two years, I was taught the basics of hydraulics and irrigation design.
-From there I learned fluid mechanics, which led me to understanding the design of HVAC, plumbing waste systems, gas distribution systems, and electrical systems as I spent a couple short stints in Engineers’ offices.
+From there I learned fluid mechanics, which led me to understand the design of HVAC, plumbing waste systems, gas distribution systems, and electrical systems as I spent a couple of short stints in Engineers’ offices.
 I worked in all the disciplines; civil, structural, mechanical, electrical, and landscape architecture.

-Over the upcoming years I started to become very versed in the building codes.
+Over the upcoming years, I started to become very versed in building codes.
 I found the topic extremely fascinating.
 As accessible design became a growing topic, I too became very versed in accessibility and ADA (Americans with Disabilities Act).
 Some 15 years ago, I entered code development, which is to say code writing.
-I really liked that as I saw code development as the leading edge of the design / construction field.
+I really liked that as I saw code development as the leading edge of the design/construction field.
 I started to learn the stories and reasoning behind specific code sections, giving me a better understanding of what the codes were truly about.
 Then it happened.
 I unearthed what I saw as the cutting edge of code development, forensics.
 Now that was the most interesting and fascinating area I have ever been exposed to.
 I realized that the foundation for the code development I was working on had often been grounded in some facet of forensic investigation and study.
-I really wanted to go into forensics, but I did not have PhD after my name, so I figured that would never be a place I would go, but I still continued to learn and study.
+I really wanted to go into forensics, but I did not have a Ph.D. after my name, so I figured that would never be a place I would go, but I still continued to learn and study.

 As I grew professionally, many remodeling and renovation projects required me to go and examine what was existing.
 As a result, I developed quite a forensic methodology.
 My advanced code knowledge was an especially valuable tool in those endeavors as I not only had been familiar with the building codes, I was familiar with the past building codes as well, which served very well in these forensic investigations.
 Soon I was being called on when there appeared to be system failures.
-My wide variety background gave me great insights into many areas that helped me solve many issues.
+My background gave me great insights into many areas that helped me solve many issues.

 Professional Responsibilities as a Registrant

 In 2001, I was granted registration as an architect in Arizona.
 With that came the legal responsibilities all registrants possess.
 Like most other States, Arizona had a prime directive for Registrants.
-That directive is founded in Arizona Revised Statutes (A.R.S.) §32-101(A), where these words appear, “The purpose of this chapter is to provide for the safety, health and welfare of the public through the promulgation and enforcement of standards of qualification for those individuals who are registered or certified and seeking registration or certification pursuant to this chapter.”
+That directive is founded in Arizona Revised Statutes (A.R.S.) §32-101(A), where these words appear, “The purpose of this chapter is to provide for the safety, health, and welfare of the public through the promulgation and enforcement of standards of qualification for those individuals who are registered or certified and seeking registration or certification pursuant to this chapter.”
 Most other states have similar wording in their Professional Registration statutes.
 The key words here are “safety, health, and welfare of the public”.
 Absent are such words as client, project, and budget.
 It does not say that the registrant represents a specific person or entity, but has an obligation to protect the public’s safety, health, and welfare.
 Certainly, a very different charge than say a lawyer has been conferred.
 I would like to also note, that at least as far as A.R.S. is concerned, the legislature did not use the word “license” as with other occupations which seems to indicate that this “registration” or “certification” is intended to be valued differently from a “license”.
-I would think that would be reflective in that an architect or engineer acting as an “expert” is seen differently than a licensed contractor, possibly even as a higher level of expert.
+I would think that would be reflective in that an architect or engineer acting as an “expert” is seen differently than a licensed contractor, possibly even as a higher level of expertise.

-Many times, I have heard someone in an office make a flippant remark like “the City will review this so we don’t have to catch everything”.
+Many times, I have heard someone in an office make a flippant remark like “the City will review this so we don’t have to catch everything.”
 I fail to understand this attitude.
 Some people have the nature that “no one cares for my interests more than I do.”
 So why transfer responsibilities with such great consequences to someone else?
 Many years ago, before I completed my registration, I designed a house for a couple that I had known for many years.
 The house ended up with a four-foot-wide mechanical room in which the water heater was set behind the HVAC unit.
 I tried to explain how bad that idea was, yet both the husband and wife insisted on the idea.
 As a non-registrant at that time, I really had no liability as the design of the detached single-family house was not regulated in Arizona, yet I still struggled with that decision.
 What do I do to get the client to grasp the magnitude of such a decision?
-So, I wrote a formal letter explaining all the issues and sent it to the client registered mail, return receipt (yes, I just dated myself, it was a long time ago).
-I received a phone call probably minutes after the wife opened the letter, mad as a wet hen, but in the next couple days, they both agreed to an alternate solution.
+So, I wrote a formal letter explaining all the issues and sent it to the client registered mail, and return receipt (yes, I just dated myself, it was a long time ago).
+I received a phone call probably minutes after the wife opened the letter, mad as a wet hen, but in the next couple of days, they both agreed to an alternate solution.
 I felt like I did my job and protected the public’s trust at a time when that trust had not even been bestowed on me yet.

-The trick for the design professional is how to walk that razor thin line of meeting the client’s needs / wants (economic force), and yet protecting the public’s safety (legal obligation).
-I think that is absolutely greatest single challenge a professional faces in everyday practice.
+The trick for the design professional is how to walk that razor-thin line of meeting the client’s needs / wants (economic force), and yet protecting the public’s safety (legal obligation).
+I think that is absolutely the greatest single challenge a professional faces in everyday practice.
 The basic economic pressure, in a capitalistic market, is to provide a service that the market will absorb and thus provide a profit for a professional to survive on.
 Welcome to the great ol’ USA, where tension is our heritage, e.g. Federal Government vs. States’ Rights, etc.

 Being a “Hired Gun”

 Reality check time!
-It can be perceived that professionals are “hired guns”, but that should always be tempered by professional standards.
+It can be perceived that professionals are “hired guns,” but that should always be tempered by professional standards.
 Especially when one is under the watch of regulators.
 One would not take too great a risk if it would mean losing the capabilities of earning a living.
 So, most professionals should be experienced, knowledgeable, and understanding of those issues when walking such a line.

 The Rise of Mediocrity

-“Far too often, you, the Architect, against your better judgment, go along with your clients… permit yourselves to be intimidated by developers, builders, and owners who want to make quick profits at the expense of our entire society… Unfortunately, I’ve come to this conclusion after building for many years and making many mistakes and discovering on my own that the greater the investment in ‘the top line’, the greater the results on the bottom line.
+“Far too often, you, the Architect, against your better judgment, go along with your clients . . . permit yourselves to be intimidated by developers, builders, and owners who want to make quick profits at the expense of our entire society . . .
+Unfortunately, I’ve come to this conclusion after building for many years and making many mistakes and discovering on my own that the greater the investment in ‘the top line,’ the greater the results on the bottom line.
 I think you (the Architect) should have told me this a long time ago.”